raspberri05/aitermis/readme.md

 Example: q "new nextjs project" will show you "npx create-next-app@latest my-project"

-more documentation and features coming soon
+more documentation and features coming soon, including the ability for the command to be run upon it being generated